U.S. hotel industry key performance indicators

 • Revenue per available room (Revpar)

 The occupancy rate denotes the percentage of hotel rooms that are rented out at a given time of all the hotel rooms that are available.
-In 2012, the occupancy rate of the U.S. hospitality industry was at 61.3 percent, the first time the overall occupancy rates was above 60 percent since 2007.
-In 2015, occupancy rates are expected to reach 65.1 percent.
+In 2017, the occupancy rate of the U.S. hospitality industry was at 65.9 percent, this was the highest seen since 2001.

 The average daily rate (ADR) shows the average rate at which hotel rooms were paid.
 It is calculated by dividing total rooms revenue by the number of rooms that were occupied.
-In 2014, the ADR of hotel rooms in the U.S. was at 113.42 U.S. dollars according to data published by PricewaterhouseCoopers and STR.
-In North America the average daily rate is relatively stable throughout the year.
-In 2012, the month with the lowest ADR in North America was January with an average daily rate of 101.86 U.S. dollars, the highest was measured in October (110.37 U.S. dollars).
+In 2017, the ADR of hotel rooms in the U.S. was at 126.72 U.S. dollars according to data published by STR.
+In the Americas region, the average daily rate is relatively stable throughout the year.
+In 2017, the month with the lowest ADR in North America was January with an average daily rate of 121.29 U.S. dollars, the highest was measured in July (130.39 U.S. dollars).

-Revenue per available room (Revpar) is a measure of utilization in the hotel industry and can be calculated by multiplying the average daily rate of a property (market) by its occupancy rate.
-The Revpar of hotels in the United States was at 74.28 U.S. dollars in 2014.
-For 2015 a Revpar of 79.06 U.S. dollars is projected.
-In 2014, the revenue per available room ranged between 57.02 U.S. dollars (January) and 86.71 U.S. dollars (July).
+Revenue per available room (RevPAR) is a measure of utilization in the hotel industry and can be calculated by multiplying the average daily rate of a property (market) by its occupancy rate.
+The RevPAR of hotels in the United States was 83.57 U.S. dollars in 2017.
+In 2017, the revenue per available room ranged between 67.17 U.S. dollars (January) and 93.37 U.S. dollars (August).